renproject/darknode-cli/README.md

 You can find all available regions and instance types at [AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

-You can also associate the darknode to an elastic IP by providing the `ALLOCATION-ID` of the elastic IP.
+You can also associate the darknode to an elastic IP by providing the `EIP-ALLOCATION-ID` of the elastic IP.
 Make sure you give the same region of the elastic to the darknode.